Cornwell was adopted as a child by a strict Christian sect. He came to break all ties with them and took his mother's maiden name.

 - Derfel in The Warlord Chronicles is based on a possibly legendary saint by that name.
-The Saxon pioneer leaders in Britain like Aelle and Cerdic also feature.
+The Anglo-Saxon pioneer leaders in Britain like Aelle and Cerdic also feature.

 - The Late Middle Ages

-- The McGuffin: The Holy Banner of Santiago, the oriflamme flag dating from the Reconquest, which is to be used as a symbolic rallying point for Spanish resistance to Napoleon.
+- Sharpe's Rifles has the Holy Banner of Santiago (St. James), the oriflamme flag dating from the Reconquest (though it gets re-sewn), which is to be used as a symbolic rallying point for Spanish resistance to Napoleon.
 Everybody wants it - except Sharpe.